MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/rowrankdensefunction.md

 ---
 title: row_rank_dense() - Azure Data Explorer
-description: This article describes the row_rank_dense() function in Azure Data Explorer.

-ms.reviewer: royo

-ms.topic: reference
-ms.date: 01/16/2023
+description: Learn how to use the row_rank_dense() function to return the current row's dense rank in a serialized row set. ms.reviewer: royo ms.topic: reference ms.date: 01/18/2023
 ---
 # row_rank_dense()

 Returns the current row's dense rank in a [serialized row set](./windowsfunctions.md#serialized-row-set).

 The row rank starts by default at `1` for the first row, and is incremented by `1` whenever the provided *Term* is different than the previous row's *Term*.

 ## Syntax